nmlede/nmlede/README.md

 ### Hi there 👋

 - Nicolas.
-- Currently learning Python and JS.
+- Currently learning Java and JS.
 - I'm interested in software development and cybersecurity.
 - Tw: @nmled88.
 - In: @nmlede1988.